vechain/vechain-sdk-js/docs/thor-client.md

 ```

-In this example, the code initializes a Thorest client for the VechainThor testnet network and demonstrates two essential methods for interacting with logs:
+In this example, the code initializes a Thor client for the VechainThor testnet network and demonstrates two essential methods for interacting with logs:

  - filterEventLogs(
         filterOptions: FilterEventLogsOptions